docksal/docksal/docs/content/core/volumes.md

       - /Users/alex/mysite:/var/www:rw
 ```

-That is a called a bind mount - mounting a files/folder on the host directly into a container.
+That is a called a bind mount - mounting a file/folder directly into a container.
 However, to support various OS in Docksal, we cannot always rely on bind mounts.

 Docksal defines several named Docker volumes per project for you: